 The following offices provide help and training to students, staff, and postdocs on writing proposals.General Resources

 - The CFE assists faculty with professional development in teaching, research and leadership.
 See their research page for services.

-- UNC’s Office of Corporate and Foundation Relations exists to foster successful collaborations between the University and external corporations and foundations.
+- UNC’s Office of Corporate and Foundation Relations and Talent Management exists to foster successful collaborations between the University and external corporations and foundations.
 They can help connect researchers with interested organizations.